nextcloud/documentation/developer_manual/app/appframework/api/core_api.rst

     :param string $value: the value that should be stored

-    Writes a new systemwide value into the config/config.php
+    Sets a new systemwide value

   .. php:method:: getAppValue($key, $appName=null)